pandas-dev/pandas/doc/source/user_guide/io.rst

   appropriate (default None)
 * ``chunksize``: Number of rows to write at a time
 * ``date_format``: Format string for datetime objects
+* ``encoding_errors``: Behavior when the input string can’t be converted according to the encoding’s rules (strict, ignore, replace, etc.)
+  .. versionadded:: 1.0.0

 Writing a formatted string
 ++++++++++++++++++++++++++